dbt-labs/metricflow/local-data-warehouses/README.md

 This folder includes utilities to run data warehouses for local development.
 See the [Contributing guide](../CONTRIBUTING.md) to ensure your environment is setup properly.

-## SQLite
+## DuckDB

-We assume that you have SQLite installed in your environment.
-By default, tests will run with SQLite.
+By default, tests will run with DuckDB.

 ## PostgreSQL